llm-tools/embedJs/README.md

 // Adhityan is a programmer, entrepreneur, and architect who is the Director of Engineering at Shift and has a presence on LinkedIn, GitHub, and Angel.co.
 ```

-The library comes with built in loaders for PDFs, Youtube videos, custom text and web pages.
-You can bring your own custom loader.
+The library comes with many built in loaders out of the box.
+See below for the full list.
+You can also easily add your own custom loader.

-You have the choice of vector database to store the results.
-The library comes with built in support for Pinecone and Lance databases.
-You can also add a custom database.
+You can pick from several supported vector databases to store the results.
+See below for the full list.
+It is possible to also add your custom vector database.
+Please do contribute back with a PR if you add support for a new data store.

-The library also supports caches which provide caching for embeddings, loaders and optionally queries.
+The library also supports optioanl caching for embeddings and loaders.
 Chunks that are already seen are not re-processed.
-Similarly, entire loaders are cached and not processed if they have been already encountered.
+Similarly, entire loaders are cached if they have been already processed.
 Read below for more information on this.

 > I am looking for maintainers and contributors.
-Reach out to me on [Linkedin](https://www.linkedin.com/in/adhityan/) if you are interested or send in a PR.
+Reach out to me on [Linkedin](https://www.linkedin.com/in/adhityan/) if you are interested or just send in a PR.

 # Contents